networkwithoutborders/Long-Range-Surveillance/README.md

 <br>

->  Pro Tip
->     Press 'q' to release the connected suveillance device from capturing input for the selected module / feature
+>  Pro Tip: Press 'q' to release the connected suveillance device from capturing input for the selected module / feature